sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/06-decorators/README.md

 If we execute the program as-is, we will see that even when we haven't instantiated any instance of `MyClass`, the decorator function is being called.

-That means that you haven't had to wait until the class is created &mdash; the runtime has invoked the *decorator* function as soon as it has seen the class definition.
+That means that you don't have to wait until the class is created &mdash; the runtime invokes the *decorator* function as soon as it has seen the class definition.

 That also means, that the decorator will be called only once, and before any of the instances are created.